chrishah/phylogenomics_intro_vertebrata/README.md

 ```

 In the Snakefile you'll see 'rules' (that's what individual steps in the analyses are called in the Snakemake world).
 Some of which should look familiar, because we just ran them manually, and then again within a simple for loop.
 Filenames etc. are replaced with variables but other than that..

-Snakemake should be installed on your system.
-An easy way to get it set up is through conda.
-If you haven't set it up yet, we provide some instructions [here](https://github.com/chrishah/phylogenomics_intro_vertebrata/tree/main/Snakemake_intro/README.md).

 Assuming you've set up a conda environment called `snakemake`, in order to run Snakemake you first need to enter this environment.